 No symbol Feature

 In some cases, the database contains information that is not intended for display.
-(An example might be a general area such as 'Great Australian Bight' which would be available for an answer to cursor interrogation of the sea area.)
+(An example might be a general area such as “Great Australian Bight” which would be available for an answer to cursor interrogation of the sea area.)

 Opaque fill